rogorido/sistercities/sistercities.md

 ## Adding information to graphs (colors, shapes, etc.).
 The use of `scales`

-Til now we have played with different `geom`s, but we did not change the default aesthetic decision ggplot2 made for us.
+Til now we have played with different `geom`s, but we did not change the default aesthetic decisions that ggplot2 made for us.
 It's time to take a look at the important function `scales`.
 Let's begin with a small example which we will slowly modify.
 In our data we have the population of the origin city and the destination city.
 We could be interested in knowing whether population is a related variable, that is: are small/big cities more often related to cities in their population range?
-We can do this using a [scatterplot](https://en.wikipedia.org/wiki/Scatter_plot) showing both population data.
-In ggplot2 this coud be done using the following code.
+We can do this using a [scatterplot](https://en.wikipedia.org/wiki/Scatter_plot) showing both population data:

 ```{r}
 # we extract a random sample of 15% of the cities